SFZC-WebOps/2505-dta-gtm-audit-fixes/task-phase-out-ua.md

 - UA is deprecated as of July 2023 - Not to be used in SFZC production environment
 - Tags using `UA-1720237-1` still exist in GTM container `GTM-TGH83XK`
 - Continuing to use UA tags risks inaccurate tracking and unsupported behavior

 ---

+## ⚠️ Prerequisites

+- Consent enforcement must be validated (`task-consent-enforcement.md`)
+- GTM Preview Mode and Consent Debugger must be available for testing
+- Local test page (`/test-page`) or staging environment must be functional

+---